Snowy1803/Snowy1803/README.md

 I also have some experience with **JavaScript**, **Python**, **PHP**, **bash scripting**, **LLVM IR**, and of course my own language, **GRPH**.
 I love learning languages, and have also used Rust, Golang, C++, and Perl.

-I am mostly working on iOS, macOS and watchOS apps on my free time (I am still looking for an [internship](https://www.linkedin.com/posts/emil-b-pedersen_codingame-certification-activity-6940289799496830976-zFy-))
+I am mostly working on iOS, macOS and watchOS apps on my free time.

 ### Skills